javaplus/MadScientist/resources/prereqs.md

 ## What you need

-You just need the simple Python editor like [Thonny](https://thonny.org/) which allows you write code on your laptop and execute it on the Pico via a USB cable.
+You just need the simple Python editor [Thonny](https://thonny.org/) which allows you write code on your laptop and execute it on the Pico via a USB cable.
 USB cables will be provided just make sure you have a laptop with Thonny installed and an available USB A jack on your laptop.
 We will have a few USB C to USB A adapters for those with only tiny ports.
 If you require a special dongle to connect a USB A cable into your laptop, be sure to bring it.

 Please download and install the latest version(4.x or higher) of Thonny.
 [Download Thonny](https://thonny.org/)